 Most of the story that follows in this website is centered around the Pueblo people of the Southwest.
 They have populated the same mountains, valleys and deserts for more than two thousand years.
 As they developed irrigation and agriculture and became a sedentary people, they developed a pottery tradition.
 That began more than 1500 years ago and it has grown over the years since.

-Archaeologists trace the migrations of the people through the styles and designs on the potsherds they left behind, and the ancients left ruins all over the countryside.
+Archaeologists trace the migrations of the people through the styles and designs on the potsherds they left behind, and the ancients abandoned pueblos all over the countryside.
 In some cases, dates of innovations in shapes, designs, technology and methods of decorating can be determined down to the decade several hundred years ago.
 Today, Pueblo pottery has become a highly collectable art form as designs and shapes have proliferated and quality risen sky-high.
 That's what this website story is about: what this art is, how it came to be, who makes it now.

 The quality of a culture's pottery indicates a lot about the maturity and prosperity of the culture that developed it.
 When times are good, pottery develops many different styles and forms.
 Surface decorations also develop and proliferate.
 When times are not so good we see less pottery, and it's often of less quality.
 Sometimes we also see the merging of different lines, such as when many Hopi migrated to Zuni in the 1880s to wait out a drought and a smallpox outbreak in their homeland.
-When the Hopi returned to their mesas, the potters brought the use of the Zuni white slip with them.
+When the Hopi returned to their mesas, the potters brought the use of the Zuni white slip back with them.
 Many Hopi-Tewa potters were still trying to adapt the Hopi version of that white slip while Nampeyo was perfecting her process with Jeddito yellow clay and using ancient designs from Sikyátki and Awatovi.
 When her art took off in the marketplace, many other Hopi-Tewa potters switched over to what she was doing while a few modified their process with the Hopi white slip and achieved a result that compared much better with the Jeddito yellow clay results: Jeddito yellow clay has no slip, it gets polished and decorations are applied directly to the clay body before firing.
 Some of the coloring of Jeddito yellow clay pieces comes from variations in the firing process.
 The Hopi white slip process (used mainly by the Naha and Navasie families these days) creates a very white canvas to paint mostly red and black decorations on (although some use other colors, too).
 Helen Naha finally perfected the process in the early 1950s and taught her children how to do it.
 Care is taken in firing to allow no color variation from the fire.
-That said, making pottery the new way, with an uncrackled white slip, is much harder to do.
+That said, making white wares the new way, with an uncrackled white slip, is much harder to do.

 Different from many other art forms, pottery is something you can pick up and feel.
 If you are really sensitive and in tune, you can often feel the energy of the potter who made it...
 It's a phenomenon I especially see when "in tune" people touch pieces made by someone like Nampeyo of Hano.
 I've seen it with pieces made by other potters, too, but I have seen the phenomenon most pronounced with Nampeyo's pottery.
 For that matter, when working to ascertain who really created any older Hopi piece we have achieved the best results by asking descendants of various Hopi potters to offer their opinions.